Michael A. McIntosh

 Bio

-Mr. McIntosh also maintains an active pro bono practice.
+In addition, Mr. McIntosh dedicates a substantial amount of time to pro bono work.
 He represented the petitioner in proceedings before the U.S. Supreme Court in Moore v.
-Texas, which led to two rulings vacating the petitioner’s death sentence on Eighth Amendment grounds.
-Mr. McIntosh also has argued three cases in U.S. Courts of Appeals, including one in which he obtained habeas relief on behalf of a client whose confession was unconstitutionally admitted in state trial court.
+Texas, which led to two rulings vacating his client’s death sentence on Eighth Amendment grounds.
+Mr. McIntosh also has argued multiple pro bono appeals, including one in which he obtained habeas relief on behalf of a client whose confession was unconstitutionally admitted in state trial court.

 Credentials